YelenaZvyagina/BigIntCalculator/docs/MyList.md

 # MyList

 MyList is a library, implementing functions for non-empty lists.
-It's used for bigInt functions.
+It's used for BigInt functions.

 # Type